gchq/gaffer-docker/kubernetes/docs/deploy-empty-graph.md

 ```

 #### Deploy the Accumulo Store
-If you want to deploy Accumulo with your graph, that's relatively easy to do.
+If you want to deploy Accumulo with your graph, that is relatively easy to do.
 We are going to need some extra configuration though.
 Create a file called `accumulo.yaml` and add the following.
 ```yaml
 accumulo:
   enabled: true